Guide to Bonus Abuse in iGaming: How to Detect & Prevent

 This all adds another layer of complexity in filtering legitimate new users from bad or fake ones.

-Part 3: Steps to Detect & Prevent Bonus Abuse
+Steps to Detect & Prevent Bonus Abuse

 The immediate steps operators can take to lower Bonus Abuse include:

-- Creating more complex bonus rules: for example, having strict withdrawal requirements and/or rollovers where users must play the bonus amount several times before they can receive it
+- Creating more complex bonus rules: For example, having strict withdrawal requirements and/or rollovers where users must play the bonus amount several times before they can receive it

-- Lowering bonus payouts: a quick fix to stop the business from rapidly losing money.
+- Lowering bonus payouts: A quick fix to stop the business from rapidly losing money.

-- Blocking risky locations: most operators, for instance, will not offer bonuses to new Russian / Eastern European users, as these territories are historically prone to bonus hunting.
+- Blocking risky locations: Most operators, for instance, will not offer bonuses to new Russian / Eastern European users, as these territories are historically prone to bonus hunting.

 However, these steps are barely a drop in the ocean.
 The key is to understand, investigate, and in some cases, even use Bonus Abuse to your advantage.